 Training Camp • Cybersecurity Glossary

-SGT (Security Group Tag) is a mechanism in Software-Defined Networking (SDN) that assigns security policies based on user roles, enabling granular control and segmentation of network traffic.
+SGT (Security Group Tag) is a Cisco TrustSec mechanism that classifies traffic by user or device role, enabling granular, identity-based access control and network segmentation.

-SGT Security Group Tag Definition: SGT (Security Group Tag) is a mechanism in Software-Defined Networking (SDN) that assigns security policies based on user roles, enabling granular control and segmentation of network traffic.
+SGT Security Group Tag Definition: SGT (Security Group Tag) is a Cisco TrustSec mechanism that classifies traffic by user or device role, enabling granular, identity-based access control and network segmentation.

 Security Group Tag (SGT) is a technology used in network security that assigns a specific tag to devices based on their security posture and role within the network.
 SGTs help enforce access control policies by dynamically determining the level of access privileges for each device or user, allowing for more granular and context-aware security measures to be applied within a network.
 This approach enhances overall network security by ensuring that only authorized devices or users can access specific resources based on their assigned security group tag.